F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

 Creating and assigning an MSI
 -----------------------------
 To create and assign a Managed Service Identity (MSI) you must have a role of `User Access Administrator` or `Contributor access`.
 This example shows a system-assigned MSI.
+Read more about managed identities |managed-identity|.

 1. To enable MSI for each VM, go to **Virtual Machine > Identity > System assigned** and set the status to ``On``.